CompuTec/computec-docs/docs/processforce/user-guide/quality-control/inspectors.md

 This form allows the user to define the Inspectors, used to conduct the Quality Control Tests and the Warehouse they are allocated to.

-This data is used within the Quality Control Test Form.
+This data is utilized in the Quality Control Test Form to facilitate task assignment and tracking.

 ## Inspector Groups